rafhun/cbp/readme.md

 All text changes (points 1 and 2 above) are applied to the `MEDIA_TREE_NAV_DIR` (name given out in the media navigation bar) and the `MEDIA_FILE_NAME` (name given to the folder or file in the actual file list) placeholders.
 This ensures that the correct paths are given while the readable name is output.

+### News
+The news module is changed to completely ignore automatically generated thumbnails.
+Since we usually optimize news images as thumbs from the start we do not need this uncontrolled resized image.
+Since auto thumbs might still be needed in other modules or the core we just change the behavior within the news module.
+To achieve this the `parseImageThumbnail` function has been adapted to ignore all calls to the thumb source.
+Also one more manual change had to be made for the teasers class, since for some reason there the above mentioned function is not called.

 ## Lib

 ### ckeditor